 Reykjavik to Blue Lagoon by car

 Snow and rain coming verticle at you, fog and sunshine.
-Allow extra time in the winter to arrive if driving just in case of bad weather.
-The road most of the way to the Blue Lagoon is single lane carriageway once you leave Reykjavik.
+Allow extra time in the winter to arrive if driving to the Blue Lagoon just in case of bad weather.
+The road most of the way to the Blue Lagoon is single lane highway once you leave Reykjavik.

 - Distance from Reykjavik to Blue Lagoon is 47 kilometres

 - Travel time by car is estimated at 50 Minutes